Hetton-le-Hole: Coal mining

 These activities led to a rapid increase in the size of Hetton and over 200 houses for the miners were built at once.
 These have all but gone now, but twelve of these former mining cottages from Francis Street in the Hetton Downs area of the town were re-erected stone by stone at Beamish Open Air Museum, Stanley, near Chester-le-Street.
 The UK miners' strike (1984–1985) brought about hardship for many of the workers.
 Two local unsigned bands (The Pigeon Fanciers and Haswell Crisis) recorded and released a single to raise money for the families and to recognise the contribution made by miners over the years in their locality.
 Their adapted version of a Bob Dylan classic failed to chart, but the project made a slight profit as local support from other mining communities ensured that 'Knocking on Hetton's Floor' sold more than 1000 copies.

 Hetton Colliery closed in 1950, Elemore Colliery closed in 1974 and Eppleton Colliery closed in 1986.
 Today, nothing exists of the mines in Hetton; the former mine complexes have disappeared and spoil tips have been removed, although some remain in nearby Haswell.
 The area surrounding Hetton Colliery has been landscaped and is now occupied by a lake and leisure facilities.
 Eppleton Colliery has been landscaped, and all that remains is the Hetton Centre (the former Colliery Welfare building) and the Eppleton Colliery Welfare Ground which hosts the home games of Sunderland A.F.C.
-Ladies and Sunderland U23s.
+Women and Sunderland U23s.
 There is also a quarry where sand is mined.
 This is now undergoing a reformation; around 15% of it has been smoothed and grassed over.